dimshitc/Phenot_EU2026_symposium/README.md

-ALathe_code_to_run.R - example how to use Alathea with the cohorts from Atlas
+ALathea_code_to_run.R - example how to use Alathea with the cohorts from Atlas

 OHDSI_PL_code_to_run - example how to use Alathea with the cohorts from OHDSI PL